Geoff Westlake

 The Biblical meta-narrative is deep in that it accepts other-dimensional realities and interacts meaningfully and substantially with them.

-• The spiritual and relational phenomena in the Bible accord with phenomena experienced in the present day.
+• The spiritual and relational phenomena in the Bible accord with phenomena experienced in the present.
 It matches the fullness of reality as we know it by including other dimensions.

-• God-fearers can and do use 'the scientific method’ just as effectively as naturalists may.
+• God-fearers can and do use 'the scientific method’ just as effectively as naturalists.
 They just use it within its limits.
 That's why operational sciences (which came from Christian presuppositions that creation would be orderly) continue to be done well by Christians today.

 • ’Science’ (in the broader sense of ‘knowledge’) is better served by 1) clarity about the limits of naturalism, and 2) by also considering non-physical explanations for the non-physical, and even for the physical too!